Pesopes/Pes_blog/README.md

-# pesopes.github.io
+# Pes blog
-This is just my website that exists.
+This is just my blog that exists.

-Also a lot of it is in czech.
+Also it is in czech.